Nairobi is the capital city of Kenya in East Africa and was the first stop on our 3 week trip to Africa over Christmas in 2018.

 - Be careful when crossing the street, there are virtually no pedestrian crossings so run fast

-- Buddy up with other tourist to save money on private transport for tours.
+- Buddy up with other tourists to save money on private transport for tours.
 It is likely you all want to go to the same places (elephant sanctuary and Giraffe Centre)

 - English is widely used